-1. In a small bowl, combine the water, yeast, and 1/2 teaspoon of the sugar.
+- In a small bowl, combine the water, yeast, and 1/2 teaspoon of the sugar.
 Stir just until the yeast is dissolved.
-Cover with a small plate or paper towel and let stand until the mixture is bubbly or foamy, 5 to 10 minutes.
+Let stand until the mixture is bubbly or foamy, 5 to 10 minutes.

-6. Turn the loaves out onto a cooling rack.
-Serve the bread hot if desired, or allow to cool.
-Pass olive oil and balsamic vinegar in a dish, as an alternative to butter.
+- Turn the loaves out onto a cooling rack.
+Serve the bread hot with butter or olive oil if desired, or allow to cool.

 Yield: 2 giant loaves